TTXTrick/Abanta-Kernel/README.md

 Then, clone the edk2 headers into your Abanta folder: ```git clone https://github.com/tianocore/edk2```.
 Now, to build abanta.efi, run ```make```.
 To clean, run ```make clean```.
 Run the kernel in QEMU with ```make run```.

+You are also free to create your own full OS distribution of Abanta.